Peter Fippinger, Staff Member with Senate Committee on Commerce, Science and Transportation

 - Received budget and programmatic briefings by numerous Administration managers of the line and program offices of NOAA

-- Attended Coast Guard Missions Day 2002 at the training facility in Yorktown VA, where I experienced first-hand, the major missions of the Coast Guard
+- Attended Coast Guard Missions Day 2002 at the training facility in Yorktown VA, where he experienced first-hand, the major missions of the Coast Guard

 Additionally, there are numerous ongoing activities which provide